Adventure Dad and Cool Guy cross one thousand miles and three states in four days

 Eight miles.
 That’s all we covered before having to pull over under an overpass and toss on our rain gear.
 Eight miles.
 Yeah it feels just as silly now as it did then.

-One more trip to Walmart—and a quick sightseeing pitstop at the Diner’s neighboring adult shop, cus why not—brought about a tough decision: Real Tree or Mossy Oak.
-I went Real Tree, like a real local.
-Nick stuck to his guns and opted for more Mossy Oak.
+One more trip to Walmart brought about a tough decision: Real Tree or Mossy Oak.
+I went Mossy Oak, like a real local.
+Nick stuck to his guns and opted to try Real Tree.
 Just 100 more miles to St. Ignace.

 The Upper Peninsula is beautiful.
 US Highway 2 runs between the Hiawatha National Forest and the Sault Ste.
 Marie State Forest Area, with a great many miles offering little to look at but trees, trees and more trees.
 This was nice, sure, as autumn was close to being in full bloom.
 But I couldn’t help but gripe that it would be nice to see the lake, as you know, it’s a big deal in the region.
 Minutes later the shouldering trees receded and we were all alone on the water’s edge.
 It was windy as fuck.
 As in, blow-you-off-your-bike-with-ease windy.
 And rainy.
 It was really rainy too.
 This went on for some time.